 LaTeX and Accessibility

-In our testing, LatTeX used within Moodle Labels and Pages was not detected and therefore was not readable by the screen readers we used.
+In our testing, LaTeX used within Labels and documents in Moodle was not detected and, therefore, was not readable by the screen readers we used.

-What are The LaTeX Project doing to work on these Accessibility Issues?
+What are LaTeX doing to work on these accessibility issues?

-The LaTeX Project have a ‘LaTeX Tagged PDF project’ which are working towards enabling automatic PDF tagging.
-It appears from the article linked below, that we will soon (June 2023) see improvements to LaTeX’s automated PDF tagging.
+The LaTeX Project have a ‘LaTeX Tagged PDF project’ working towards enabling automatic PDF tagging.

 Read about their work so far: